Coventry Blitz: 14 November 1940

-In one night, more than 4,300 homes in Coventry were destroyed and around two-thirds of the city's buildings were damaged.
-The raid was heavily concentrated on the city centre, most of which was destroyed.
-Two hospitals, two churches and a police station were also damaged.
-The local police force lost no fewer than nine constables or messengers in the blitz.
-Approximately one third of the city's factories were completely destroyed or severely damaged, another third were badly damaged, and the rest suffered slight damage.
-Among the destroyed factories were the main Daimler factory, the Humber Hillman factory, the Alfred Herbert Ltd machine tool works, nine aircraft factories, and two naval ordnance stores.
-However, the effects on war production were only temporary, as much essential war production had already been moved to 'shadow factories' on the city outskirts.
+In one night, more than 4,300 homes in Coventry were destroyed, and around two-thirds of the city's buildings were damaged.
+Most of the city centre was destroyed.
+Two hospitals, two churches, and a police station were also damaged.
+The local police force lost nine constables or messengers in the blitz.
+Approximately one third of the city's factories were destroyed or severely damaged, another third were badly damaged, and the rest suffered slight damage.
+Among the destroyed factories were the main Daimler factory, the Humber Hillman factory, the Alfred Herbert Ltd machine-tool works, nine aircraft factories, and two naval ordnance stores.
+The effects on war production were only temporary, as much essential war production had already been moved to 'shadow factories' on the city outskirts.
 Also, many of the damaged factories were quickly repaired and had recovered to full production within a few months.

-An estimated 568 people were killed in the raid (the exact figure was never precisely confirmed), with another 863 badly injured and 393 sustaining lesser injuries.
+An estimated 568 people were killed in the raid (the exact figure was never confirmed), with another 863 badly injured and 393 sustaining lesser injuries.
 Given the intensity of the raid, casualties were limited by the fact that a large number of Coventrians "trekked" out of the city at night to sleep in nearby towns or villages following the earlier air raids.
 Also, people who took to air raid shelters suffered very little death or injury.
 Out of 79 public air raid shelters holding 33,000 people, very few had been destroyed.

-Although the city centre suffered the heaviest raids, districts of the city including Stoke Heath, Foleshill and Wyken were also heavily bombed.
+Although the city centre suffered the heaviest raids, districts of the city including Stoke Heath, Foleshill and Wyken were also bombed.